Your Health Matters

 Myth 4: Pap smears screen for more than just cervical cancer.

-Reality: Pap smears only screen for cervical cancer.
+Fact: Pap smears only screen for cervical cancer.
 Ovarian and endometrial cancers are usually detected by biopsy once symptoms develop.
 The good news is that testing for cervical cancer has caused the number of deaths to decrease significantly.
 There’s also a vaccine for cervical cancer, which is caused by a strain of HPV.

 But other gynecological cancers defy easy detection.
 That’s why it’s important to see your doctor regularly and share with them any unusual symptoms, including:

 - Feeling full when eating

 - Discomfort in your pelvis area